 Claims settlement is carried out by the signatories of the Swiss Interclaims Agreement.
 This cooperation is based on the Claims Regulations of the NBI & NGF.

 The tasks of the National Bureau of Liechtenstein are fulfilled by the NBI (art.
 1 of the exchange of notes dated November 3, 2003 between Switzerland and Liechtenstein).

-Taking into consideration that many different representation relations may apply, it has to be pointed out that in case a claim for a road traffic accident was brought into court, the NBI would have to be the defendant (art.
+In case a claim for a road traffic accident was brought into court (art.
+74 par.
+2 lit. a SVG), the NBI would have to be the defendant (art.
 76b par.
 1 SVG).
-In other words, legal action has to be taken against the NBI, and not its representative (that means neither "Zurich" nor another representative as a member company or a claim handling company).
+In other words, legal action has to be taken against the NBI and not against a representative.
+Representatives of the NBI are Zurich or another member company.

 According to Art.
 38 of the Civil Procedure Code (ZPO), the following courts have jurisdiction: